lucasmanuelkohler/material/week03-01oct2018/brainstorm_modified.md

 #### Statistics
 same as for ChIP-seq

-bimodal distribution (of ChIP/ChIRP-seq tags around true binding site)
+bimodal distribution (of ChIP/ChIRP-seq tags around the binding site)

 Poisson distribution of tags across genome (under null model), with dynamic parameter lambda